Resources and Information on the October 2025 Federal Government Shutdown

 In prior shutdowns, some Food and Drug Administration (FDA) food safety activities—such as routine inspections of facilities —were delayed.

-Will commercial air travel be affected?
+Will my travel plans be affected?

 What is the impact on veterans' services?